nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 | KEYWORD     | No Prefix | Keywords for searching Events in Focuris | No Constraints                                                                                                                                                                                                                                                                             |

 <div markdown="block" class="alert alert-info">
-**:information_source: Please take note of the following parameters** <br/>
+**:information_source: Please take note of the following with regards to parameters in Focuris:** <br/>
+- Identifiers are not meant to be a counter of your events.
+It is meant to be a unique identifier for your Events in Focuris and may not count in order.
+- Identifiers are automatically generated for you, you do not need to specify an identifier for your Events.
+- Identifiers will be reset every time you run Focuris.
 - Priority is set to `low` if you do not specify a priority for your event. <br/>
-- Identifiers are automatically generated for you, you do not need to specify an identifier for your Events
 </div>

 <a class="md-btn md-btn-outline" href="#table-of-contents">Return to Table of Contents</a>